cptleo92/PlanPals/README.md

 ## Update Log

+### December 20, 2022
+Photo uploading functionality implemented using AWS S3.
+I also refactored away from loading backdrops into skeletons to smoothen the overall experience.

 ### December 15, 2022
 With the basic app more or less complete, I'll be setting up a simple CI/CD pipeline as I continue to work on more features.